Jeep Compass 4xe review

 The pre-facelift Compass’ interior simply wasn’t up to scratch in certain areas, but given this electrified version is looking to compete with the plug-in Volkswagen Tiguan and Hyundai Tucson, the overhauled cabin design and improvements in interior quality are big steps forward.
 In certain places, things could still be better, it must be said.

 For example, you now get a 10.1-inch central infotainment touchscreen running Jeep’s new Uconnect 5 infotainment system, plus a 10.25-inch digital driver’s display.
 It’s certainly an improvement over the old system, thanks in part to a processor five times faster than before, according to Jeep, however, it’s not the most intuitive setup to use.
-And the response times and screen resolution still leave something to be desired.
+And the resolution of the driver's display still leave a lot to be desired.

 In better news, there's now three times as much interior storage space as there was in its predecessor, with a fair amount of room for rear passengers and a 438-litre boot capacity further boosting practicality.